HCL Z Abend Investigator

 HCL Z Abend Investigator can discover ABENDs faster, more confidently, and in less time

-by automatically harvesting real-time information of the ABEND and its environment at the time of failure.
+by automatically gathering real-time information of the ABEND and the environment at the time of failure.

 General requirements

-- Assumes knowledge of HCL Z Abend Investigator product installation and features
+- Assumes knowledge of the HCL Z Abend Investigator product installation

 - The Z Abend Investigator VS Code extension connectivity to the host is similar to using